 I think this is because I’m putting pen to paper (fingers to keyboard) to give my brain a break and relieve some of the stress of the everyday.
 It wouldn’t make sense to spend my evenings or precious weekend struggling with something that doesn’t inspire me or come naturally.

-Blog advisors tell me I should consider the needs of my readers when I am planning posts.
+Blog advisers tell me I should consider the needs of my readers when I am planning posts.
 I should monitor statistics, schedule posts and glean information from the comments and likes.
 I’ve tried hard to do this but I’m still at the stage of being excited that my views are in double figures for the day as I marvel that someone in Uruguay has just trawled through my back catalogue.

 And I’m not doing this to grow a blog for its own sake.
 I’m doing this because I’m enjoying the writing and learning a new skill.
 I’m enjoying the new friends I’m making, engaging with them on social media, and I’m very much enjoying reading about their view of the world from every corner of the planet.